What Homeowners Can Learn from Solar Energy Farms in Nevada

 The Space Needed For A Solar Farm

-While installed solar panels don’t pollute the air they do take up space.
-The average panel used for a solar farm is about 77 inches by 39 inches.
-This means that you would need about 250 square feet per panel installed.
+While installed solar panels do not pollute the air, they do take up space.
+The average solar panel used for a solar farm is about 77 inches by 39 inches.
+Each solar panel needs about 250 square feet of land.

 The amount of land used to run a solar farm depends on the amount of energy needed.
 Most solar farms take up anywhere between 1 acre and 100 acres.